MicrosoftDocs/winrt-api/windows.storage.search/storagefolderqueryresult.md

 ## -description

-Provides access to the results of a query that lists the folder (or file groups) in the folder being queried (which is represented by a [storageFolder](../windows.storage/storagefolder.md)).
-You can use a storageFolderQueryResult to enumerate folders or file groups in that folder.
+Provides access to the results of a query that lists the folder (or file groups) in the folder being queried (which is represented by a [StorageFolder](../windows.storage/storagefolder.md)).
+You can use a StorageFolderQueryResult to enumerate folders or file groups in that folder.

 ## -remarks